 As a youngster, SuzAnne clearly didn’t fit the mold.
 She was the first girl in Butte to have her own paper route.
-She refused to learn how to type because she feared that would doom her to working in an office the rest of her life; and her father went before the school board so she could study mechanical drawing instead.
+She refused to learn how to type because she feared that would doom her to working in an office the rest of her life; and her father went before the school board so she could take classes in mechanical drawing instead of home economics.
 Fresh out of high school, SuzAnne became one of the first women to “man” a Forest Service fire lookout by herself.

 She met the love of her life, Sterling Miller, at the University of Montana while she was studying forestry and he was studying wildlife biology.
 After marrying, they joined the Peace Corps and spent three years in Chile.